Route availability: Vehicle calculations

 Route availability for a vehicle (locomotive or wagon) is generally based upon its axle loading.
 That is, how much of the laden weight of the vehicle is distributed on each axle.
 The more weight on each axle, the higher the RA number, and the more restricted the vehicle is.
 For wagons it is normal to have different RAs when running empty and full.

 The RA of a locomotive must not exceed the RA of the track except under strictly controlled circumstances.

-Thus a locomotive with RA 1 is able to work on any line, although it will have a very light axle loading.
-An RA 10 locomotive could only run on RA 10 lines, placing severe restrictions on where it can be used.
+Thus a locomotive with RA1 is able to work on any line, although it will have a very light axle loading.
+An RA10 locomotive could only run on RA10 lines, placing severe restrictions on where it can be used.

 If a vehicle has wheels that require significant balance weights, often found on steam locomotives, the dynamic loading resulting in what is termed the hammer blow action may affect the RA of the vehicle.

 Network Rail currently gives the allowed axle loadings as follows: